MinjieWan/C3HLM/README.md

 Matlab 2023b.

 ## Usage
-- Run main.m to testing the performance.
+- Run main.m to test the performance of our codes.

 ## Citation
-If you use our code and dataset for research, please cite our paper:
+If you use our codes and datasets for research, please cite our paper:

 Wang J, Wan M, Xu Y, et al. Underwater Image Restoration via Constrained Color Compensation and Background Light Color Space-based Haze-Line Model[J], 2024, 62: 1-15.